 - has a dissertation proposal that has been approved by an appropriate committee at the candidate's university

-- December 15 or April 30 — Award recipients are notified
+- December 15 — Award recipients are notified

 Applicants must submit the following:

-- A signed and sealed letter of recommendation written by the chair of the dissertation committee.
-The letter should include confirmation that the student has completed all course and examination requirements and is a student in good standing
+- A letter of recommendation, written on letterhead, sent via email to TOEFLGrantsandAwards@ets.org from the chair of the dissertation committee.
+The letter should include confirmation that the student has completed all course and examination requirements and is a student in good standing.
+The name of the applicant should be in the subject line of the email.

-- A letter from the executive officer of the department that certifies the student's eligibility for this award.
-This letter must clearly state that the proposal has been approved and that the applicant is ready to begin research
+- A letter, written on letterhead, send via email to TOEFLGrantsandAwards@ets.org from the executive officer of the department that certifies the student's eligibility for this award.
+This letter must clearly state that the proposal has been approved and that the applicant is ready to begin research.

 Criteria for selection are: